-Children in care continue to face significant barriers to educational success despite efforts by schools and colleges to support them, according to a new report from the Ofsted.
+Children in care continue to face significant barriers to educational success despite efforts by schools and colleges to support them, a new Ofsted report has found.

-There are currently around 81,770 children in the care of local authorities in England, a number that has steadily increased over the past decade.
-The report notes that the proportion of all children who are in care has also risen during that time, intensifying concerns about their educational outcomes.
+There are around 81,770 children in the care of local authorities in England, a figure that has steadily increased over the past decade.
+Their educational outcomes remain significantly lower than those of other pupils.

-Academic performance among this group remains considerably lower than that of their peers.
-In 2024, only 17% of children in care achieved a grade 4 or above in GCSE English and mathematics, compared with 65% of all pupils and 43% of pupils eligible for free school meals.
-Researchers say this gap reflects the complex challenges many care-experienced children face.
+In 2024, only 17% of children in care achieved a grade 4 or above in GCSE English and maths.
+This compares with 65% of all pupils and 43% of those eligible for free school meals.

-The report also highlights the growing number of unaccompanied asylum-seeking children in the care system.
-They now account for about 8% of children in care, up from 4% in 2015.
-Many face additional obstacles such as language barriers, poor wellbeing and difficulties integrating into education.
-Despite these challenges, around 70% say they want to continue their education, demonstrating strong aspirations for the future.
+Numbers of unaccompanied asylum-seeking children in care have also grown.
+They now make up around 8% of children in care, up from 4% in 2015.
+Some face additional barriers including language difficulties and poor wellbeing, although around 70% say they want to continue their education.

-One school leader told researchers that inclusion was central to their approach: ‘No matter what the needs of the child, we will try and support them.’
-Staff frequently adapted behaviour policies or learning strategies to reflect individual circumstances while still maintaining fairness across the school.
+One school leader said: ‘No matter what the needs of the child, we will try and support them.’

 Alongside emotional support, schools and colleges also provided targeted academic interventions such as tutoring, small-group teaching and one-to-one support.
 These were often funded through pupil premium resources and aligned with personalised targets set during personal education plan (PEP) meetings.

-Frequent changes in social workers and other professionals were also highlighted as a problem, disrupting relationships and delaying support decisions.
+Frequent changes in social workers and other professionals were also highlighted as a problem.
 Additionally, staff reported concerns about reduced oversight once young people reach further education or leave care at 18, when support networks can suddenly diminish.

 Sir Martyn Oliver, His Majesty’s Chief Inspector, said: ‘Children in care are one of the most vulnerable groups in society, and we know there are significant disparities in their academic and personal achievement compared to their peers.